JanetMatsen/protocols/_posts/2015-01-30-ADH-purification-using-liters-of-culture.md

 * Do a test run with cold (ideally sterile) water
 	* This ensures a final check that the seals are effective and lowers the stress level when processing the sample.
 * French press the sample
-	* Use a new nylon bead in the valve that controls flow
+	* Use a new nylon bead in the valve that controls flow rate
 	* Make sure outlet flow is closed before loading sample.
 (Otherwise it will leak onto the floor.)
 	* Load up to 45mL of the sample into the french press.
 More might make it hard to get the plunger down enough to fit on the pressure stand.
 		* If doing 45mL, the cell must be loaded upside down (piston in, bottom cap off).
 This requires substantial strength; we could have a stand made.
 	* Pressurize to 500 PSI
 	* Let the sample drip (ideally as few as a few drops per minute) into a Falcon tube
 <!---	* Repeat with the other half of the ADH sample -->
-	* French press the samples agin.
+	* French press the samples again.
 * DNAse can be added to reduce viscosity downstream
 	* Currently we don't have any DNAse, but we do have some "lysonase" we can try.

-## Clairify lysates in the Sorvoll
+## Clarify lysates in the Sorvoll
 * Move the lysates into 2 SS-34 bottles
 	* Balance by eyeball.
 * Centrifuge for 20+ minutes
 	* This time has not been optimized yet.
+Less time should be fine.

 ## Prepare resin
 * Amount to purify: